copenhagenjs/copenhagenjs.dk/_posts/2018-10-05-october-meetup.md

     17:45 - Welcome
     18:00 - How to Maps with OpenStreetMap - John Wika Haakseth 18:25 - Break with food and drinks
-    19:00 - Why I use Wordpress as a backend  - Marijn 19:35 - Delivering DR TV with React.js - Kjartan
+    19:00 - Why I use Wordpress as a backend - Marijn Pool 19:35 - Delivering DR TV with React.js - Kjartan
     20:00 - Quiz
     20:10 - Socialising - meet the community